 The Benefits of the U.S. Clean Air Act for O3 of NOx Emissions Reductions & Human Health

 (left) A CMAQ model simulation of the number of O3 exceedences using July 2011 meteorology with 2002 air pollutant emissions.
 An exceedance occurs when the maximum eight hour average O3 standard of 75 ppbv. (middle) The same as the left image, but with 2011 air pollutant emissions.
 Observed O3 values are shown in circles. (right) The difference in the simulated number of O3 exceedence days due to the lower NOx emissions in 2011 versus 2002.
-Analysis and figure credit: Dr. Chris Loughner, NOAA.
+Figure adapted from Loughner et al. (2019).